 9. Busan Modern History Museum

-The Busan Modern History Museum (Korean: 부산근대역사관; Hanja: 釜山近代歷史館) is a museum in Busan, South Korea.
+The Busan Modern History Museum (Korean: 부산근대역사관; Hanja: 釜山近代歷史館) is a museum located in Busan, South Korea.

-The building was originally constructed during the Japanese occupation of Korea for the Oriental Development Company an organisation used to support Japanese colonization of Korea.
-Following the liberation of Korea in 1945 it was later used as the United States Information Service and was the site of the Busan American Cultural Service building arson during student protests in 1982.
+The building that houses the museum was originally constructed during the Japanese occupation of Korea for the Oriental Development Company, an organization that supported the Japanese colonization of Korea.
+After Korea’s liberation in 1945, the building was repurposed and used as the United States Information Service.
+It served as the site of the Busan American Cultural Service building arson, which took place during student protests in 1982.

 Getting there